adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="2.4.10.s4.b1"></a>If Learning Record Providers set the Statement version, they MUST set it to 1.0.0.
 * <a name="2.4.10.s4.b2"></a>Learning Record Providers SHOULD NOT set the Statement version.

+__Note:__ The requirement for the version statement property to contain the version '1.0.0', rather than the latest patch version is deliberate since statements in any version of 1.0.x conform to the '1.0.0' data model.
+In fact, a single statement may be included in multiple requests over time, each following a different patch version of the specification.
+The patch version of the specification being followed can be determined from the [X-Experience-API-Version header](./xAPI-Communication.md#versioning) being used in each request.

 <a name="attachments"/>
 #### <a name="2.4.11">2.4.11</a> Attachments